Peter I of Portugal: Marriage

 In 1328, Peter's eldest sister, Maria, was married to Alfonso XI of Castile.
 However, soon after their marriage Alfonso began a long affair with the beautiful and newly widowed Leonor de Guzman.
 Maria bore Alfonso a son in 1334, who ultimately became Peter of Castile, but after the Castilian king refused to end his affair, Maria returned home to Portugal in 1335.

 Alfonso had been married once before, to his cousin's daughter, Constanza Manuel (granddaughter of James II of Aragon).
 Alfonso had the marriage annulled in 1327, after only two years, to clear the way for marriage to Maria.
 This angered his cousin Juan Manuel, Prince of Villena, a powerful Castilian aristocrat, and for two years Juan Manuel waged war against the Castilians – who had kept his daughter Constanza hostage – until Bishop John del Campo of Oviedo mediated a peace in 1329.

 King Afonso, now enraged by the infidelity and mistreatment of his daughter Maria, forged an alliance with Juan Manual by marrying Peter to Constanza.
-When Constanza arrived in Portugal in 1340, Inês de Castro, the beautiful and aristocratic daughter of a prominent Galician family (with links albeit through illegitimacy, to the Portuguese and Castilian royal families), accompanied her as her lady-in-waiting.
-(Note: Although Inês is traditionally described as Constanza’s lady-in-waiting, there is scant evidence to support this narrative.
-She may already have been living at the Portuguese court as a noblewoman before Constanza’s arrival.)
+When Constanza arrived in Portugal in 1340, Inês de Castro, the beautiful and aristocratic daughter of a prominent Galician family (with links albeit through illegitimacy, to the Portuguese and Castilian royal families), is said to have accompanied her as her lady-in-waiting.
+(Note: Inês may have already been living at the Portuguese court as a noblewoman before Constanza’s arrival.)